dm9gp/Colpitts-PCB/README.md

 other frequencies can be indeed obtained without changing other components.
 It is best practice that C1 and C2+Cn are in a ratio of 1:10 or 3:10.

-I used for R1 100kΩ and R2 100kΩ but they could be substituted with a 200kΩ Resistor, just because I found 200kΩ harder to get hold of;
+I used for R1 100kΩ and R2 100kΩ but they could be substituted with a 200kΩ Resistor;
 the board allows flexibilty to play with different values for the voltage divider;
 for example a total value for R1+R2 of 15kΩ with R3 5.6kΩ should work too.

-Although I find the frequency to stable, per its nature this Oscillator is susceptible to frequency variations due to ambient temperature changes and heating up.
+Although I find the frequency to stable, per their nature, Oscillators are susceptible to frequency variations due to ambient temperature changes and heating up.
-Hook it up to an Oscilloscope or Frequncy Counter and try warming the Inductor L1 (gently) to see what happens.
+Hook this one up to an Oscilloscope or Frequncy Counter and try warming the Inductor L1 (gently) to see what happens.

 POWER: